godwokenrises/godwoken-doc/docs/integration.md

 - **Security** - Nervos Network is a Proof-of-Work (PoW) layer 1 chain and Godwoken is an optimistic rollup layer 2 chain built on Nervos Network.
 The security model is quite different from other EVM-compatible PoS/DPoS/PoA chains or sidechains.
 For more information, see the references section.
 - **Low cost** - A typical Godwoken transaction currently costs less than $0.0001.
 - **Ecosystem**
-  - With Force Bridge, assets from 3 chains(Nervos, Ethereum and BSC) are already available on Godwoken.
-Support for more chains (Cardano, BTC) is on the way.
+  - With Force Bridge, assets from 3 chains (Nervos, Ethereum and BSC) are already available on Godwoken.
+The support for more chains (Cardano, BTC) is on the way.
   - The TVL of Godwoken is now nearly [100 million](https://defillama.com/chains).
-A number of DeFi dapps(e.g. [YokaiSwap](https://www.yokaiswap.com/), [DARUMA](https://www.daruma.money/)) and wallets(e.g. [Safepal](https://www.safepal.io/download)) have already been integrated.
+A number of DeFi dApps (e.g. [YokaiSwap](https://www.yokaiswap.com/), [DARUMA](https://www.daruma.money/)) and wallets(e.g. [SafePal](https://www.safepal.io/download)) have already been integrated.
 - [**Interoperability 2.0**](https://medium.com/nervosnetwork/blockchain-abstraction-and-interoperability-2-0-eea98d81b7b6) - This may be the trump card of Godwoken.
 With the design abstractions of Nervos Network and Godwoken, it is possible to use any on-chain tool to port smart contracts to manipulate assets on the corresponding chain.

 ## Known Caveats